More ATP Does Not Equal More Contractility: Power And Remodelling In Reconstituted Actomyosin: Discussion

-There remain several aspects of our theory and analysis that might be extended.
-For the microscopic modelling, corrections to consider the potential effects of load-dependence \cite{debold_slip_2005,erdmann_sensitivity_2016}, cooperativity \cite{walcott_mechanical_2012,kaya_coordinated_2017} and chirality \cite{tee_cellular_2015}, could lead to quantitative manifestations of such effects at the hydrodyanmic level.
-From a hydrodynamic perspective, the main current challenge is to extend current liquid crystal-like nemato-hydrodynamic descriptions to describe the remodelling of transient networks of intermediate-to-long actin filaments, which are semi-flexible and curved on length-scales similar to the filaments themselves.
+There are several aspects of our theory and analysis that might be extended.
+For microscopic modelling, corrections to consider the potential effects of load dependence \cite{debold_slip_2005,erdmann_sensitivity_2016}, cooperativity \cite{walcott_mechanical_2012,kaya_coordinated_2017}, and chirality \cite{tee_cellular_2015}, could lead to quantitative manifestations of such effects at the hydrodynamic level.
+From a hydrodynamic perspective, the main current challenge is to extend current liquid crystal-like nemato-hydrodynamic descriptions to describe the remodelling of transient networks of intermediate-to-long actin filaments, which are semi-flexible and curved on length scales similar to the filaments themselves.
 Whilst such networks have been explored extensively in numerical simulations--- particularly in terms of rigidification transitions and contractility generation \cite{smith_molecular_2007,head_distinct_2003,head_deformation_2003,kasza_actin_2010,stuhrmann_nonequilibrium_2012,tan_self-organized_2018,mulla_origin_2019,alvarado_molecular_2013,koenderink_active_2009,arzash_stress_2019,nedelec_collective_2007}--- writing down a constitutive relation for such materials is a significant outstanding challenge in the field.
-To our knowledge, it has only been attempted at the level of bulk passive rheology thus far, and has no straightforward generalisation to active systems \cite{tanaka_viscoelastic_1992-1,tanaka_viscoelastic_1992-2,tanaka_viscoelastic_1992}.
+To our knowledge, it has only been attempted to date at the level of bulk passive rheology and has no straightforward generalisation to active systems \cite{tanaka_viscoelastic_1992-1,tanaka_viscoelastic_1992-2,tanaka_viscoelastic_1992}.
 Amongst other things, such a constitutive relation would need to account for the known shear-stiffening of actomyosin under imposed strain \cite{koenderink_active_2009}.
-The Poisson bracket approach for computing reactive couplings in generalised hydrodynamics might prove useful here, as in nematic polymer theory \cite{chaikin_principles_2000,kamien_poisson_2000}.
+The Poisson bracket approach for computing reactive couplings in generalised hydrodynamics might prove useful here, as in the nematic polymer theory \cite{chaikin_principles_2000,kamien_poisson_2000}.
+Here it is worth noting a recent work \cite{redford_motor_2024} which, in similar spirit to our approach, showed how the microscopic ATP dependent kinetics can feed through to bulk hydrodynamic-elastic effects in dense \textit{in vitro} actomyosin.